iProzd/DPA4-manuscript/SeZM.md

 The descriptor maps local atomic environments to rotationally invariant scalar features through a stack of interaction blocks, each containing an SO(2) convolution operating in a per-edge local frame and an equivariant feed-forward network (FFN).
 Edge geometry — distances, radial basis, Wigner-D rotation matrices — is computed once per forward call and shared across all blocks, avoiding the cost multiplier that plagues per-block geometry recomputation.

-The descriptor and model are both registered as `SeZM` (alias `sezm`).
+The descriptor and model are registered primarily as `dpa4`, with `SeZM` and `sezm` kept as equivalent aliases.
 The model-level scaffold `SeZMModel` handles energy/force/virial output, optional analytical short-range repulsion, and an end-to-end `torch.compile` path that supports second-order coordinate derivatives through Inductor.

 ### 1.1 Key Innovations